Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     basic arguments:
       --program {meme,glam2,both}, -p {meme,glam2,both}
-                            Please assign the program -- meme, glam2 or both.
+                            Please choose the program -- meme, glam2 or both.
                             Default is both
       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
-                            Paths of genome fasta files.
+                            Paths of the genome fasta files.
       --tss_files TSS_FILES [TSS_FILES ...], -t TSS_FILES [TSS_FILES ...]
-                            Paths of TSS gff files.
+                            Paths of the TSS gff files.
       --motif_width MOTIF_WIDTH [MOTIF_WIDTH ...], -w MOTIF_WIDTH [MOTIF_WIDTH ...]
-                            The length for motif detection.
-For detecting a range of length, please insert "-" between two values.
+                            Length of the motifs to detects.
+For a range insert "-" between two values.
 Moreover, if multiple lengths need to be assigned, please use spaces to separate them.
 For an example, 50 2-10 means that the lengths of motifs are 50 and within 2 to 10.
 The number should be less or equal than --nt_before_TSS.
 Default is 50.
       --num_motifs NUM_MOTIFS, -n NUM_MOTIFS
                             The number of motifs.
 Default is 10.
       --nt_before_tss NT_BEFORE_TSS, -b NT_BEFORE_TSS
-                            The number of upstream nucleotides of TSS for promoter prediction.
+                            The number of nucleotides upstream of the TSSs for promoter prediction.
 Default is 50.

     additional arguments:
       --meme_path MEME_PATH